 This is probably the second most popular fixed-bed layout, with only the island bed surpassing it.

 You’ll usually (but not always) find the single beds are high, allowing enough room for a garage underneath.
 These can typically be joined to create a sort-of double, normally by pulling out a central platform and adding an infill cushion.
 Fixed single beds take up less room than an island bed, which is why they are more common than island beds in van conversions.

 The beds are just as large and comfortable though, and often have storage possibilities underneath, such as wardrobes with sliding out hanging rails.

 GOOD FOR Couples who want luxury, but also prefer to have their own sleeping space, or friends travelling together

 LESS GOOD FOR Large families or older people who might have trouble climbing up into a high bed

-Single beds, end washroom
+The single beds, end washroom layout

 This arrangement, with low-level beds, sees the washroom move to the end of the motorhome.
 This normally leaves the central area feeling spacious and, as a bonus, the single beds can be used as additional seating if it’s a wet day and everyone wants to be inside.